 Many financial institutions, primarily credit unions, offer credit builder loans.
 How these loans work is the bank will deposit a small amount into a locked savings account, usually $300 to $1,000.
 You then “pay back” the loan by making small deposits over a period of time.
 The term of the loan is anywhere from 6 to 24 months.

 At the end of the loan term, the money you’ve been stacking goes back to you.
 Because these loan repayments are reported to credit bureaus, you’re building credit.
 Plus, you’re building savings in the meantime.

 Secured credit cards

 With secured credit cards, you typically deposit at least $200 with the card issuer.
 The credit card issuer holds on to this deposit, and extends a line of credit that’s equal to the amount of your deposit.
 So if you deposit $300, your line of credit will be $300.
 By paying on-time, you’ll build your credit.
 After a period of time (usually 6 to 12 months), your deposit will be returned to you, presuming your account is in good standing.

 Having a thin credit profile because you’re a newcomer to the U.S. is aggravating and makes being a consumer tough-going.
 But by accessing an international credit profile can boost your odds of getting approved for apartments, services, and the financing you need.

-If you are new-to-country and would like help developing a budget or establishing a strong credit history, reach out to Money Management International (MMI) today.
-Our certified credit counselors can provide you with the resources, tools, and help you need to reach your credit goals.
+If you are new-to-country and would like help developing a budget or establishing a strong credit history, reach out today.
+Our NFCC-certified credit counselors can provide you with the resources, tools, and help you need to reach your credit goals.